Shin1203/Unit3--comsci-shin/CriteriaD.md

 |5|Equipment information is neatly stored, easily accesible|yes|The table makes finding information easy and well organized|
 |6|Condition of every equipment can be stored and edited|yes|under "functioning?" condition information can be stored and edited|
 |7|App should be easy to use, only requires basic knowledge and instructions of computer and app|yes|the interface is very friendly and declutterd, and the button interface is very simple with labels.
 Because the app is very simple the usage is also very simple|

+## Summary
+The application works for what it is intended for, but is lacking some usability features that would make it more useful.
+Mainly the lack of an event window, and the fact that the data can only be stored on one table on one page.
+But the application still works in its role of storing and editing data and presenting the data in a neat manner.
+I would say the application mostly met the success criteria, but could have been improved with more features.